 Small vs. Large Bathroom Renovation: Which One Actually Costs More

-Bathroom renovations often start with a simple expectation: a smaller bathroom should cost less to renovate.
-With less space, fewer materials, and a smaller layout, the project seems like it should naturally be more affordable.
-But once renovation quotes start coming in, that assumption can quickly fall apart.
+When homeowners weigh a small vs large bathroom renovation, they almost always start with the same assumption: that a smaller bathroom should cost less to renovate.
+With less space, fewer materials, and a simpler layout, the project seems like it should naturally be more affordable.
+Once the renovation quotes start coming in, though, that assumption can quickly fall apart.

-Over my 18 years of experience in bathroom renovations in Ottawa, I’ve seen many homeowners surprised to learn that the size of the bathroom doesn’t always determine the cost of the project.
+Over my 18 years of experience in bathroom renovations in Ottawa, I have seen many homeowners surprised to learn that the size of the bathroom does not always determine the cost of the project.
 In fact, some smaller bathrooms can be just as complex to renovate as larger ones.

-That’s because many parts of the renovation process remain the same regardless of the room’s size.
-Below, I’ll break down the key differences between renovating a small bathroom and a large one, including what goes into each project and what factors actually influence the overall cost.
+That is because many parts of the renovation process stay the same regardless of the room’s size.
+Below, I break down the key differences between renovating a small bathroom and a large one, including what goes into each project and what factors actually influence the overall cost.

 At first glance, bathroom size seems like the most obvious factor influencing renovation costs.
-While the size of the space does play a role, it doesn’t always determine the final price as much as many people expect.
-A smaller bathroom may require fewer materials, but the renovation process itself still involves several important steps that remain the same regardless of square footage.
+While the size of the space does play a role, it does not always determine the final price as much as many people expect.
+A smaller bathroom may require fewer materials, but the renovation process itself still involves several important steps that stay the same regardless of square footage.

 Tasks such as waterproofing the wet area, adjusting plumbing, installing fixtures, demolition, and finishing details all require skilled labour and careful preparation.
-Because of this, a smaller bathroom doesn’t always translate to a significantly lower renovation budget.
-Preparation of work, drying times, and installation processes remain relatively similar whether the bathroom is compact or spacious.
+Because of this, a smaller bathroom does not always translate to a significantly lower renovation budget.
+Preparation of work, drying times, and installation processes stay relatively similar whether the bathroom is compact or spacious.

-This is why the overall scope of the renovation and the materials chosen often to have a bigger impact on the final cost than the size of the bathroom alone.
+This is why the overall scope of the renovation and the materials you choose often have a bigger impact on the final cost than the size of the bathroom alone.

 What Goes into a Small Bathroom Renovation